Whistler Weasel Workers

 In the 1970s, while watching a line of course workers walking, arm-in-arm, "boot-packing" the snow on a steep pitch on Whistler Mountain's Dave Murray track, an early race organizer was heard to say, "They're Weasel Workers", naming the group after the slope on which they were working.
 The name stuck and from that time, Whistler's volunteer ski race workers have been known as the "Weasel Workers".

 In 1984, the organization formally registered itself as a society, under the name "Coast Alpine Event Club".
 This name is rarely used and the group is commonly known simply as "the Weasels".
 The Weasels are very loosely organized with membership requirements being simply four or five day's participation as a course worker at a Weasel-supported Whistler ski race.
 Most members are intermediate to advanced skiers, but the organization includes many non-skiers as well.

 Whereas the core membership is resident in the Lower Mainland region of BC (Vancouver and surroundings), and in Whistler, Squamish and Pemberton, BC, Weasel Workers reside throughout Canada, as well as in the US, Australia, New Zealand, and many countries in Europe.

-The Whistler Weasel Worker organization is sustained by strong camaraderie and a shared love of and dedication to alpine ski racing.
-The Weasels are enthusiastic supporters of the Canadian Alpine Ski Team.
-Many Weasels are or have been parents of ski racers competing at various levels, from local club and regional ski races to international World Cup races.
+The Whistler Weasel Workers organization is sustained by camaraderie and a shared love of and dedication to alpine ski racing.
+The Weasels are supporters of the Canadian Alpine Ski Team.
+Many Weasels are or have been parents of ski racers competing at various levels.
+From local club and regional ski races to international World Cup races.